Cathy Faber loves to sing and play Western Swing and Retro Country Music that folks can listen & dance to.

 See photos from Cathy’s past bands.

-Dave Devlin plays lap steel, telecaster and resophonic guitar with the band.
+Dave Devlin plays lap steel, pedal steel, telecaster and resophonic guitar with the band.
 Dave hails from the great state of New York, where he says as a kid, he learned to play guitar from his uncle when he crashed on the family couch for awhile.
 Dave has played and recorded (still does) with many of the finer bluegrass bands in New Mexico since he moved here over 20 years ago.
-During the day, Dave works as a scientist at the Labs in Los Alamos, and much of the rest of the time he’s practicing or performing on many different instruments, which include acoustic and electric guitars, mandolin, lap steel guitar, banjo, and resonator guitars.
+Dave recently retired from his job as a scientist at the Labs in Los Alamos, leaving him lots of time to work up new riffs on his pedal steel guitar and telecaster.
+He also plays mandolin, lap steel guitar, banjo, and resonator guitars.
 The dancers will tell you he is exciting to watch, listen, and dance to.
 Cathy will tell you he is very fun to be in a band with, and is a nice addition to our sound.